 - Fixing this issue is simple, and you just need to update your audio driver and check Skype audio settings.

 Skype is the most popular messaging application in the world, but besides instant messaging support, this application also supports video and audio calls.

-Skype audio not working on Windows 10, how to fix it?
+Users reported that Skype audio isn’t working on Windows 10, so let’s see how to fix this problem.

 Skype is a great application, but many users reported audio issues while using Skype.
 Speaking of issues, these are some of the common problems that users reported:

 - Skype no sound in call – According to users, sometimes they aren’t getting any sound during their Skype call.
 This can appear if your microphone or speakers aren’t properly configured in Skype.

 - Skype audio very quiet – This is another common problem with Skype.
 By default, Skype automatically adjusts the audio levels, and if your audio is quiet, be sure to disable this feature and check if that solves the problem.

 - Skype audio won’t go through headphones – This is another problem that can appear on Skype.
 If this happens, make sure that your headphones are selected as a default audio device in Skype.

 - Skype audio breaking up – Sometimes your Skype audio can break up during the call.
 To fix this problem, be sure that you don’t have any downloads running in the background.
 In addition, you might want to try switching to a wired network and check if that helps.

 - Skype audio output not working – If this problem occurs, you need to check your playback settings and make sure that your speakers or headphones are set as the default audio device.